Skip to main content

 ADVERTISEMENT - ARTICLE CONTINUES BELOW

-Echinoderms emerged more than 500 millions of years ago.
+Echinoderms evolved over 500 million years ago.

 What Do Echinoderms Eat?